wuqingjun/CS5239/HW05/README.md

 **Time To Complete Assignment:** 12 hours

 I read through a online WebGL Tutorial (http://learningwebgl.com/) and use the sample code as a template to draw my lamp.
+For lighting, two lights are taken account: directional light and ambient light.
+Light direction and color are passed from the UI to uniform variables.

+The Normal matrix is calculated based on this formula:  normalMatrix = transpose(inverse(modelViewMatrix)).
+In this home work, a revised formula is used, based on Shy's comment in this post: http://learningwebgl.com/blog/?p=3322&cpage=1#comment-18985.